Prathamdas3/Question-Bank/README.md

 # Question-Bank

-**Question Bank** is a repository for my project which is done by our team.It is a project where we have a demo of my website which does the same job as name suggests, its a question bank for college students who are tensed about there upcoming exam.
-In this project there are features to read questions and give practice sets on the topics.
-It's like a complete guid to get ready for any exam.
+**Question Bank** is a repository for my project which is done by our team.
+It is a project where we have a demo of my website which does the same job as the name suggests, it is a question bank for college students who require previous year questions for their upcomming exams.
+In this project there are features to read questions and give practice tests too on several topics.
+It serves as a complete guide to get ready for any exam.

 We want to give a tour of our demo project please be with us: